shangruobing/GraphOutlierSynthesis/README.md

 # if you use venv
 source GraphOutlierSynthesis/bin/activate

-python main.py --method "gnnsafe" --backbone "gcn" --dataset "cora" \
+python src/main.py --method "gnnsafe" --backbone "gcn" --dataset "cora" \
   --ood_type "structure" --device 0 --epochs 100 --synthesis_ood \
-  --use_energy --use_energy_propagation --use_classifier --use_energy_filter
+  --use_energy --use_energy_propagation --use_classifier

 # if you want to run by script
 cd script